UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_05.md

 ## Array Shapes

+We saw how to make multi-dimensional arrays but dimension is quite different than what the shape of an array is?

 <center>

 <img src='/module8/arrays2.png' width="80%">

 </center>

-As we just saw above, arrays can be of any dimension, shape and size.

-In fact, there are three main array nouns we need to know to understand the characteristics of an array:
+here are three main array nouns we need to know to understand the characteristics of an array:

   - `.ndim`: the number of dimensions of an array